wurlyfox/c1/doc/issues.md

 - works fine up until a certain point in the level where it is not possible to veer away from the camera path

 ### Native Fortress

-- camera does not adjust quickly enough when moving upward

 ### Up The Creek